microsoft/fabricrealtimelab/modules/module06b.md

 display(df_stocks_agg_minute)
 ```

+If any of the data wrangling steps don't seem to be quite correct (not getting the correct hour or minute, for example), refer to the commented-out samples.
+Step 7 below has a number of additional considerations that may help.

+> :bulb: **Uncommenting or Commenting Large Blocks**
+> If you'd like to comment-out (or uncomment) large blocks, you can highlight the section of code (or CTRL-A to select everything in the current cell) and use CTRL-/ (Control *slash*) to toggler commenting.

 ## 5. Run the merge

 Run the next cell that calls the merge function, which writes the data into the table: